Does Finasteride Cause or Prevent Prostate Cancer?

 Table of Contents

 This is a true statement, but the real value of the study lies in eradicating previous concerns about finasteride that were found in an earlier analysis of this study.
 A SWOG cancer research study reported that although the deaths relating to prostate cancer were 25% lower in those that took finasteride, there was an increase in cases with “high-grade” prostate cancer (a more aggressive form of the disease).
 According to the NHS, 15% of men with prostate cancer have normal PSA results (PSA tests measure the amount of prostate specific androgen in your blood and an elevated amount could be due to prostate cancer).
-Researchers have argued that finasteride improves the discovery of cancer in biopsies and screens, including the detection of high-grade cancer.
-They claim that the incidents of high-grade cancer were slightly higher in those taking finasteride because it made it easier to find.
+Researchers have argued that finasteride improves the discovery of cancer in prostate biopsies and screens, including the detection of high-grade cancer.
+They claim that the incidents of high-grade prostate cancer were slightly higher in those taking finasteride because it made it easier to find.

 Whilst all of our content is written and reviewed by healthcare professionals, it is not intended to be substituted for or used as medical advice.
 If you have any questions or concerns about your health, please speak to your doctor.